charliejllewellyn/aws-glue-quicksight-lab/README.md

 # Summary
 During this lab you extracted data from an "on-premesis" database, converted it to Parquet and stored the output to S3.
 You then used a combination of Athena and QuickSight to query and visualise the data to start exploiting it.

-This is a simple lab but could easily be expanded to pull data from multiple sources to start collelating it and gain deeper insight.
+This is a simple lab but could easily be expanded to pull data from multiple sources to start corelating it to gain deeper insight.